Gujarat Files

-Gujarat Files: Anatomy of a Cover Up is a fictional journalistic book about the 2002 Gujarat riots authored and self-published by Rana Ayyub.
+Gujarat Files: Anatomy of a Cover Up is a journalistic book about the 2002 Gujarat riots authored and self-published by Rana Ayyub.
 The book is dedicated to Shahid Azmi along with advocate and activist Mukul Sinha.
 The foreword of the book is authored by Justice B. N. Srikrishna.

 Background

-By posing as Maithili Tyagi, a US based film-maker and a student of American Film Institute subscribing to the Rashtriya Swayamsevak Sangh's ideology, Ayyub managed to get access to senior police officers, bureaucrats, and politicians in Gujarat.
+By posing as Maithili Tyagi, a US based film-maker and a student of the American Film Institute subscribing to the Rashtriya Swayamsevak Sangh's ideology, Ayyub managed to get access to senior police officers, bureaucrats, and politicians in Gujarat.
 She even managed to meet Narendra Modi in her Maithili Tyagi disguise.
 Ayyub was wearing a concealed camera and microphone during these meetings which enabled her to record her conversations.
 The book is based on these recorded conversations.
-The recordings were made in the years 2010-2011 in a time frame spanning eight months.
+The recordings were made in the years 2010–11 in a time frame spanning eight months.
 The entire exercise had been carried out on behalf of Tehelka for whom Ayyub was working at the time.
 Tehelka put an end to the investigation in April 2011.

 Publication

 According to a September 2016 column by Priya Ramani in Mint, Gujarat Files has become a bestseller with Ayyub managing to sell 32,000 copies of her book.
 Ramani notes that although no publisher was willing to publish her work, India's biggest English language book distributor, India Book Distributors (IBD), has reached an agreement with Ayyub to distribute the book the previous month and they have already sold 8,000 copies of the book.
 A Hindi-language edition was published in 2017.
-By 2019, Ayyub said the book had sold more than 600,000 copies.
+By 2019n, Ayyub said the book had sold more than 600,000 copies.